autocrypt/autocrypt/doc/level1.rst

 the entire header as invalid if it encounters a "critical" attribute it doesn't support.

-When parsing an incoming message, a MUA MUST examine all :mailheader:`Autocrypt` headers, rather than just the first one.
-If there is more than one valid header, this MUST be treated as an error, and all :mailheader:`Autocrypt` headers discarded as invalid.
+When parsing an incoming message, a MUA MUST examine all ``Autocrypt`` headers, rather than just the first one.
+If there is more than one valid header, this MUST be treated as an error, and all ``Autocrypt`` headers discarded as invalid.

 .. todo::